 in a Section 97.113(a)(3)(i) emergency preparedness or disaster readiness testing or drilling and operational testing immediately prior thereto.

-By accepting payment, be aware, you cease being an amateur and
+W3BE-O-GRAM: Upon accepting payment, be aware, you cease being

 In our context, it is someone who accepts compensation for doing that for which an un-paid amateur does.
 For example: professional/amateur

-a personal aim and without pecuniary interest who utilizes our radio spectrum allocations for the purpose
+a personal aim and without pecuniary interest who utilize our radio spectrum allocations for the purpose of self-training,

-duly authorized person interested in radio technique with something other than a personal aim and/or with a pecuniary interest
+persons interested in radio technique with something other than a personal aim and/or with a pecuniary interest who utilize

 A. While there is no rule that would prohibit you from paying a professional to work as the Section 97.105 control operator of your Section 97.5(b)(1) primary station, Section 97.113(a)(3) prohibits communications in which the Section 97.103 station licensee or Section 97.105 control operator has a pecuniary interest, including communications on behalf of an employer, with certain exceptions codified therein.
 The